awslabs/sbt-aws/API.md

 - *Type:* aws-cdk-lib.aws_iam.IGrantable

-The detail type of the event to add a target to.
+The grantee resource that will be granted the permission(s).

 ---